Funded PhD: Designing Digital Multisensory Textile Experiences Available!

 Qualification type: PhD

-Funding for: UK students, EU students
+Funding for: UK students, EU settled status students only

 Funding amount: Funded